 That is all you need to know.
 If you wish for more clarity, read on.

-As I have been living every single moment of my life being trans, I can assure you that there is nothing you can possibly think of, suggest or offer that I have not long ago already contemplated and tried.
+As I have been living every single moment of my life as a woman but in disguise as a man, I can assure you that there is nothing you can possibly think of, suggest or offer that I have not long ago already contemplated and tried.

 You might be tempted to ask, 'Why do you want to be a woman'; or 'Why do you think you're a woman?' my response: well Why do you?
 Ask the same question of yourself and give me your answers.
 Or is it just that you know your gender and identity and never felt the need to explain.